Aditya-021005/Portfolio/src/content/projects/subass.md

 ## Contributions

-My work on the project covers three areas:
+My work on the project will cover three areas:

 ### Battery dock power management